Ginzburg-Landau patterns in circular and spherical geometries: vortices, spirals and attractors

-The proof of Lemma \ref{cascading} relies on nodal properties of solutions, and we refer to Lemma 1.5 of \cite{FiedlerRocha96}.
+The proof of Lemma \ref{cascading} relies on nodal properties of solutions, and we refer to \cite[Lemma 1.5]{FiedlerRocha96}.
 Due to the \emph{cascading principle} it suffices to construct all heteroclinic orbits between equilibria such that their Morse indices differ by one.
-Note that the implication of $(ii) \rightarrow (i)$ is a special case of a transitivity principle that holds for certain Morse-Smale systems including \eqref{cheq2}.
+Note that the implication of $(ii) \rightarrow (i)$ is a special case of a transitivity principle that holds for certain Morse--Smale systems including \eqref{cheq2}.

 The second lemma provides a condition that prevents heteroclinic orbits between vortex equilibria with Morse indices differing by one.
 Before we present its content, we say that two hyperbolic vortex equilibria $u_{j+1}$ and $u_j$ of \eqref{cheq2} with $i(u_{j+1})=i(u_j)+1$ are \emph{blocked} if one of the following conditions holds: \begin{enumerate} \item \emph{Morse blocking: } $z(u_{j+1}-u_j)\neq i(u_j)$; \item \emph{Zero number blocking: } there exists an equilibria $u_*$ between $u_{j+1}$ and $u_j$ along the shooting curve $M^u_s$ given by \eqref{ShootingCurve} for some $s\in [0,s_*]$ such that